lf-lang/embedded-lab/docs/src/Tools.md

 ### Using the Command Line

-First, clone the `raspberry-pi/pico-examples` repo in your home directory and make it your current working directory:
+First, clone the [raspberry-pi/pico-examples](https://github.com/raspberrypi/pico-examples) repository (for example, in your home directory) and make it your current working directory:

 ```bash
 $ cd ~